Senior Accounting Officer main duty: reasonable steps: Example 5 - reasonable steps that vary across taxes

 What is appropriate in terms of tax accounting systems is therefore clearly very different across the two taxes, with the remuneration systems presenting the bigger potential risk.

-The Customer Relationship Manager (CRM) and Senior Accounting Officer (SAO) have discussed the approach and agreed that these were reasonable steps in ensuring that particular, commensurate attention is paid to the aspect of the accounting arrangements of the bank that contain the higher risk, while ensuring that appropriate attention is also given to arrangements that present lower risks.
+The Customer Compliance Manager (CCM) and Senior Accounting Officer (SAO) have discussed the approach and agreed that these were reasonable steps in ensuring that particular, commensurate attention is paid to the aspect of the accounting arrangements of the bank that contain the higher risk, while ensuring that appropriate attention is also given to arrangements that present lower risks.
 (Note that for a Mid-sized Business customer such a discussion may not have taken place with a Caseworker.)